iwi/iwi.github.io/_drafts/2020-03-04-slideocuments_and_infodecks.markdown

   - Last, and maybe less important there is the fact a document frequently needs to refer to external sources or appendices or footnotes.
 With _classic documents_ there are well established ways of doing it, however with _infodecks_ it's difficult and tends to be badly achieved.
 There's no unique place to include a footnote, and cross-referencing to other parts of the _infodeck_ tends to be arduous.

-In a nutshell, writing a good _classic document_ is difficult and rarely achieved, wirting a good _infodeck_ is way harder and the options to produce something that's useless grow exponentially.
+In a nutshell, writing a good _classic document_ is difficult and rarely achieved, writing a good _infodeck_ is way harder and the options to produce something that's useless grow exponentially.

 ---